nick-otter/nick-otter.github.io/_posts/2022-10-02-DiRT, DORA, Thin and Fat platform - Minimal takeaways from DevOps Days London 2022.md

 We (8x8) attended DevOps Days London 2022 this week.
 Here are my personal takeaways.
 For fun and laziness - I am only listing each takeaway as a one liner, to be explored in more depth outside of this post.

-# Platform as a product
+# Platform as a Product

 * Use PACT (code-first consumer-driven contract testing tool) to test Infrastructure.
 * SLA contracts for platform changes that have to pass Dev tests before deployment.